peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/dynamodb.md

     - Encryption at rest using KMS
     - Encryption  in transit using SSL/TLS
 - Backup/Restore:
-    - Point in time restore la RDS
+    - Point in time restore like RDS
     - No performance impact
 - Global Table:
     - Multi region, fully replicated, high performance